Venetian ceruse: Side effects

-The reason Venetian ceruse was favoured over other 16th century cosmetic powders such as starch, alabaster and crushed mother-of-pearl, was predominantly due to its ease of application and ability to adhere to the skin easily.
-Other skin lighteners during the 16th century containing mercury and acidic ingredients were more harsh, and would remove the superficial epidermis of the skin or stop the production of melanin altogether.
+The reason Venetian ceruse was favoured over other 16th-century cosmetic powders such as starch, alabaster, and crushed mother-of-pearl was due largely to its ease of application and ability to adhere to the skin.
+Other skin lighteners during the 16th century containing mercury and acidic ingredients were more harsh and would remove the superficial epidermis of the skin or stop the production of melanin.
 Some sources state that the faithful application of ceruse by many was a result of the side effects caused by its lead compounds.
-The lead compounds caused human skin to mottle and peel with long-term usage, which left blemishes and scarring on the skin's surface.
-These blemishes could only be concealed by applying several more layers of the product itself, creating a cycle where women were dependent on Venetian ceruse for vanity on a daily basis.
-The product was also commonly used to conceal scars like pimples or freckles, or blemishes left over from diseases including smallpox.
+The lead compounds caused the skin to mottle and peel with long-term usage, which left blemishes and scarring on the skin's surface.
+These blemishes were subsequently concealed by applying more layers of the product, creating a cycle whereby women were dependent on Venetian ceruse for vanity on a daily basis.
+The product was also commonly used to conceal blemishes, pimples, or freckles, or scars left over from diseases such as smallpox.
 It was thought that Elizabeth I of England may have contracted smallpox in 1562, which left scarring on her skin and brought about her later faithful use of Venetian ceruse to hide the blemishes that remained.

 History

 Historical uses of ceruse

-The practice of deliberate skin lightening initially began in ancient Rome, where lead carbonate was used as a cosmetic product to whiten the skin.
+The practice of deliberate skin lightening initially began in ancient Rome, where lead carbonate was used to whiten the skin.
 Light skin was thought to be a symbol of femininity, and the beauty ideals during that time favoured clarity of the individuals' skin.
 Lead carbonate was also used throughout ancient Egypt and Greece as a white cosmetic, known as cerussa.
 The basic ingredient of cerussa was white lead, and it was used by Roman women to cover blemishes and enhance skin colour.
 The Egyptians used lead sulphide in kohl, for application as makeup typically around the eye.

-Though skin lightening may carry racist connotations to colorism in modern day, sources state that there may not have been overt racial motivations for skin lightening practices during the Antiquity period.
-It was thought that the association between lighter skin and a higher social status first begun from the 16th century onwards.